collove/pasteme/README.md

 ```

 #### 6. Docker (Optional)
-You can have a PasteMe running in a Docker container on your machine.
+You can have a PasteMe instance running in a Docker container on your machine.
 Make sure you have both `docker` and `docker-compose` installed on your system and run the following command.

 ```sh
 $ docker-compose up -d --build